 - "Thank you so much for everything this summer, it really was an amazing experience."- 2015 Guest Services from Utah

 We greatly value professional and highly motivated staff members with great communication and multitasking skills who appreciate interacting with people from all over the world with many different values and experiences.
-We are seeking a healthy team who can comfortably lift 20 pounds.
+We are seeking a healthy team who can comfortably lift 20 pounds and navigate rocky soil.
 In addition, you must be comfortable working regardless of weather and understand Alaska is home to a vast array of wildlife, albeit, the majority of encounters will be with mosquitoes, moose, and the occasional mouse or squirrel.